yetanalytics/dave/README.md

 Project DAVE is funded by the Advanced Distributed Learning Initiative at the U.S. Department of Defense.

+Please join the Google Group to keep up with DAVE-related conversation and notifications: https://groups.google.com/forum/#!forum/project-dave

 ## License
 Copyright © 2018 Yet Analytics Inc